Skip to content

 Step-free micro-routes

 Quick, realistic walking times with surface notes.
-Conditions can vary; slow down in wet/icy weather.
+Conditions can vary; slow down in wet/icy weather and allow a buffer for crowds at the footbridge and station.

 Caroline Street Car ParkSalts Mill entrance